refinedev/refine/documentation/blog/2023-08-12-react-admin-vs-refine.md

 This structure will let you show errors in the form fields with out of the box i18n support.

-**Tip**: If you want to handle the errors and the mapping yourself, you can always opt-out of the built-in error handling feature and override the error handling logic in the `useForm` hooks and in its extensions.
+**Tip**: If you want to handle the errors and the mapping yourself, you can always opt-out of the built-in error handling feature and override the error handling logic in the `useForm` hooks and extensions.

 React-admin also provides a similar feature but it does not have the i18n support out of the box.